R4thin/js-messaging-tutorial/README.md

 	//show the chat room!
 	});

-Here is the html for the chat room (which, like form#pickRecipient, should be hidden by default).
+Here is the HTML for the chat room, which like form#pickRecipient, should be hidden by default.
 It displays the current user info, the recipient's username, a form to send a message, and an empty div that you will append messages to:

 	<div id="chat" style="display:none;">
 	<div id="userInfo">